KoenVanderBurg/Thesis_project/README.md

 # Thesis_project
- Cohort cancer DE and GO
+ Pipeline for DE and GO analysis on CRC  tissue